We Should Cocoa – the Orange round-up

-This round-up is a real festive treat, even if the tasting has to be done virtually and I’m very happy to take the blame for encouraging all of these decedent creations.
+This orange round-up is a real festive treat, even if the tasting has to be done virtually and I’m very happy to take the blame for encouraging all of these decedent creations.

 If anyone is looking for a chocolate orange cake, look no further, cakes were far and away the most popular item this month and we have quite a variety to choose from.
 Luckily, there were a few other goodies thrown into the mix – just in case you thought you couldn’t stand another piece of cake!

 At this darkest time of year for us in the northern hemisphere, many struggled with light levels.
 The photographs may be suffering from SAD, but I’ll bet the lucky recipients of this lot were very happy.

 Don’t forget to find out what Chele has in store for us all tomorrow.

 Wishing you all a Very Happy New Year.

 So, in the order they came in:

 Miss Cake Baker of What I Baked This Weekend got us all off to a fantastic start with this very elegant looking Chocolate Orange Marble Bundt Cake.

 Given that Christmas is so hot in Australia, Jaxstar of Where the Wind Blows Me thought mini chocolate orange xmas cake truffles might be more tempting than a great big slice to eat.
 Knowing how full I was after Christmas dinner I think that would go down very well here in the UK too – even if it isn’t very warm.